The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

 The BVOP suggests that the lessons learned should not be withheld.
 Sharing them with all teams and individuals is necessary, so that methodologies, practices, processes, and people evolve together.

-Supporting other roles may increase the general organizational and program business value.
-It may be accomplished by answering important questions just on time, providing information, training, educating, coaching, advising, or any other activity that may have a positive impact on teams, processes, and projects.
+Supporting other roles may increase the general organizational and program’s business value.
+That may be accomplished by answering important questions on time, by providing information, training, education, coaching, advise, or any other activity that may have a positive impact on teams, processes, and projects.

-The BVOPGM Office regularly monitors the transparent board of project issues that is accessible to all project members and contains regularly updated issues, concerns about the project, people, tools, and processes.
-The BVOPGM Office supports the solving of the issues and directs them to other offices, roles, or parties.
+The BVOPGM Office regularly monitors the transparent board of project issues that is accessible to all project members and contains regular updates on issues, people, tools, and processes.
+The BVOPGM Office supports the solutions for the issues and directs them to other offices, roles, or parties.